Sarmad426/PHP/README.md

 ## Instructions To get started using php locally

-- Start XAMP Control Panel.
+- Start XAMPP Control Panel.
 - Start MYSQL and Apache.
 - Open browser at **localhost** to test application state.
-- open **xamp** folder where it is installed.
+- open **xampp** folder where it is installed.
 - find `htdocs` folder.
 - Create a folder inside and open in code editor.
 - Create a `php` file.
-- open browser and go to `http://localhost/foldername/filename.php` .
+- open browser and go to `http://localhost/foldername/filename.php`.

 ## Database